JoshuaDull/GitHub-Desktop/_episodes/04-github-pages.md

 > ## Create index.md
 >
 > 1. In your text editor, create a new text file.
-> 2. Add a header like: '## Hello World' or any other text.
+> 2. Add some text.
 > 3. Save the file to your local repository.
 Make sure the file is named 'index.md'.
 > 4. Using GitHub Desktop, make a new commit and push your changes to GitHub (our remote repository).
 >